nniemeir/clownish/README.md

 ### Options
 ```
+-d			Enable debug mode (use fallback prompt and disable color override)
 -h                      Display program usage
 -p                      Enable polite mode
 -v                      Show version info
 ```

+## Contributing
+This project was primarily created for my education, so I am not currently accepting PRs at this time.
+If you'd like to fork the project, might I advise calling it libreClowniSH?

 ## License
 The MIT License (MIT)